developit/microbundle/README.md

-	--jsx              A custom JSX pragma like React.createElement (default: h) --jsxImportSource  Specify the automatic import source for JSX like preact --tsconfig         Specify the path to a custom tsconfig.json --css-modules      Configures .css to be treated as modules (default: null) -h, --help         Displays this message
+	--jsx              A custom JSX pragma like React.createElement (default: h) --jsxImportSource  Specify the automatic import source for JSX like preact --tsconfig         Specify the path to a custom tsconfig.json --css              Where to output CSS: "inline" or "external" (default: "external") --css-modules      Configures .css to be treated as modules (default: null) -h, --help         Displays this message